Plopix/Dose/README.md

 ## Providers

-* @todo: Documentation
+* @todo: Documentation, you can also read the code in Tests.

 ## Todo

-* @todo: Review the documentation.
+- [ ] Check the circular references
-* @todo: Talked about the included Service, Providers etc...
+- [ ] Improve the plist features: tags? factory? inheritance?, scopes? etc..
-* @todo: check the circular references
+- [ ] More documentation
-* @todo: Improve the plist features: tags? factory? inheritance?, scopes? etc..
+- [ ] More documentation

 ## Credits